dmarx/ai-themed-card-game/README.md

 ---

+#### II.B Data

+**playtesting notes**

+alternatively, "refine" could be a card effect, or something the player always has the option to do (e.g. mechanical turk)
+  - tying refinement to cards also makes it so we can control the relative distribution/value of different modalities.
+  - we want at least one modality to be particularly rare or costly relative to the others to drive a player economy (trading, strategizing)
+    - users can build strategies aiming at certain modalities
+    - some chosen modality -> refinement favors data of that modality -> strategy focuses on building models tied to that modality
+      - modalities could characterize different model special effects?

+users available uncommitted data could be refferred to as their "data lake". assembled models could be housed in their "model registry", or "production" <- productionize models

+refining data = assigning a modality.

+additional potential modalities:
+  - user activity/telemetry

+compute committed to trained models generates raw data.

+upgraded models can generate refined data and/or refine raw data.

+data could have a "sensitivity" attribute, such that high value data like PII could be modeled as "high sensitivity" data which is only available to players with above some threshold reputation (or "ethics points" or whatever). higher data sensitivity correlates with higher capital generation from models built with that data

+data could be easy to generate but hard to store. a player's private "data lake" is something they can invest in to increase their storage capacity, but if they want to train a model that requires more data than they can store, they have to use public data and make the model public. conversely, they can donate data to the public lake (nom-sensitive data only) for a benefit of some kind, like a small gain in influence. so if a user doesn't grow their lake, they can't train large private models and will be incentivized to contribute to the public data pool.

+data is similarly combined as the upgrading procedure when building models, which gives the dataset/model a "level" in terms of plate height units as well, which determines compute compatibility for training/inference

+model training could have a minimum batch size. part of the data refinement mechanism could be combining data units of the same modelity into larger data sets (2x2 plate green -> 2x4 green plate)

+late game models have higher minimum batch size, forcing players to construct (upgrade their data into) larger datasets.
+* larger datasets constructed by "joining" datasets (literally, lol). data upgrade can be an effect similar to compute upgrade

+add a new construction resource, e.g. "hardware" - plates consumed when upgrading
+* "joining" datasets - date upgrade mechanic!
+* orchestrating compute into "networked" clusters

+limitless public data, private/sensitive data must be purchased

+---

+#### II.C Compute

+**playtesting notes**

+compute can be subject to homogeneity compatibility. compute units can be combined into upgraded compute (level 1,2,3), but if paying a compute cost the compute will "parallelize" and be bottlenecked by the lowest level of compute in the "cluster".

+upgrading (combining/racking) compute can be a card effect. e.g. play "slurm" card to your board: "pay $x to upgrade compute units once per turn"

+available of compute should be one of the slowest growing things in the game. compute will be a heavily fought over resource.

+let there be a small pool of "free" compute which any player can utilize, but only subject to a "reset" period to prevent any one user from monopolizing all free compute.

+data represented by loss tokens that are organized and combined into a "buit" model. each turn, compute must be committed to "build" the model from its component data.
+The model recipe should have a "RAM" threshold or some such which bottlenecks the rate at which compute can be utilized (or data consumed? both?) to assemble the model

+users need to upgrade compute to be able to play late game.

+* compute level >=1
+  * can refine data
+* compute level >=2
+  * can build models
+  * can inference simple models
+* compute level == 3
+  * can inference complex models
+* after upgrading a compute unit to level 3, it can be "racked" with other level 3 compute units to form "HPC" clusters (required for late game model training, impacts throughput?)

+using lego plates, "level" is height of combined plates.

+structuring compute = "racking"/"interconnect" -> horizontal scaling

+horizontal scaling requires "racking": joining pairs of compute units into "clusters". racking consumes "hardware" units. maybe some threshold max scaling? limited by compute generation?

+periodic milestone (every k rounds, maybe triggered by certain cards distributed in the deck or player achievements): "compute generation" increments.

+when the "compute generation" increments, everyone's compute scales down one unit vertically
+- oldest compute gets retired/bricked/sold on aftermarket (exchanged for capital, reduced relative to original purchase price)
+- keep users purchasing latest generation compute if they want to be able to train/inference the SOTA

+vertical scaling needs to be "parallel". if compute is assigned to a cluster, the entire cluster needs to scale together. otherwise, the cluster can be broken apart to only scale fewer compute units at a time, but the user doesn't get that hardware back and needs to pay again to re-integrate the upgraded compute units to the cluster. a given compute cluster needs to be *homogeneous* relative to its compute units.

+compute clusters are public resources. a player owns the compute cluster they develop, but other players can still use reserve and use space on their cluster at market price. the owner of the cluster can expend additional resources to define a "reserved" portion of the cluster that is exclusive to them

+alternatively: compute only lives in cloud. as such, compute can't be purchased, only rented. if you can't pay rent on your compute, it is released back to cloud availability for other users to rent on demand or to "purchase" (rent on reserve).

+limited compute incentivizes players to share models -> i can't use my compute to train bigger models if you're using my compute to inference my models

+---

 #### III.
 Models

 Compute and data are required inputs for crafting "models". refined data is worth extra, less data required for training when refined than when raw